secretlycarl/plex-playlist-fix/README.md

 Implement Spotify API connection to check order of playlists and update order of playlists on Plex once songs are added.

-Need to implement album matching because some added tracks are incorrect (from a live album vetc).
+Need to implement album matching because some added tracks are incorrect (from a live album etc).